6mahdapihka9/FEI_test/README.md

-Maybe build icon by css or js, but who want's to bother with thing like this, right? :)
+Maybe build icon with css or js, but who want's to bother with thing like this, right? :)